atbagga/DevopsExtension/README.md

 # Azure Devops Wiki Splitter

-You can use the script in this repository to publish code repositories from different hierarchy from a repository.
+You can use this script to publish code wikis from different hierarchies of an existing wiki
-You can split a code wiki/project wiki into multiple code wikis.

 ## Limitations